battenr/rwetasks/README.md

 <!-- badges: end -->

-rwetasks has simple functions for performing common tasks, such as calculating the number (and proportion) of people in each age group.
-It was built with beginning R users in mind.
-Experienced R users can already do everything covered here but with rwetasks they can do it easily and focus on the fun stuff\!
+rwetasks has simple functions for performing common tasks, such as calculating the number (and proportion) of people: in each age group, receiving a specific treatment, annualizing healthcare costs and how different inclusion criteria affects the sample size.
+It was built for anyone working with real-world data (RWDD) in mind, however experienced R users can already do everything covered here. rwetasks is aimed at improving speed of simple tasks, so you can use your brain power for the more complex stuff\!

-Status: Currently in development aka not ready for prime time
+Status: Currently in development, not officially released yet (aka not ready for prime time)

 ## Installation